 This is where some old-fashioned organizational skills come in handy.
-Take some time to create a schedule for yourself, either on a piece of paper, on a white board or on your smartphone.
+Take some time to create a schedule for yourself, either on a piece of paper on your smartphone.
 Getting it all out of your head will clear up some much-needed room for the tasks at hand.

 If motivation is the issue, reread some of the books, articles and pieces that got you interested in law in the first place.
 It is easy to get bogged down with schoolwork and temporarily lose your way, but it is also easy to get that fire burning again by remembering why you started law school in the first place.